This post includes my July 2022 book reviews.

 About three-quarters into the book, the author brought in a shocking twist.
 It is something I wondered about but still took me by surprise.
 The book had enough suspense, and it delved into the thinking of psychopaths that lack empathy.
 It shows that the author’s area of expertise is psychology.

-All in all, it is a good book, just not a great one, in my opinion.
+Overall it is a good book, just not a great one, in my opinion.

 Smoke Screen By Thomas Enger and Jorn Lier Horst

-Second in the series by Horst and Enger, this time crime-fighting duo Alexander Blix and Emma Ramm encounter a terrorist attack.
+The second in the series by Horst and Enger, this time crime-fighting duo Alexander Blix and Emma Ramm encounter a terrorist attack.
 A Nordic Noir book was the July read-along organized by Aina, aka @readbydusk on Instagram.

 The mother of a missing two-year-old is gravely injured in a terrorist attack in Olso on New Year’s Eve.
 Usually, the annual fireworks are a joyful occasion, but this time people are injured, Emma’s journalist boyfriend among the casualties.
 Once detective Alexander Blix and blogger Emma Ramm start their investigation, things don’t point out to be a terrorist attack.
 But what could be the reason behind this heinous attack?